-All admissions are in accordance with Bradford's Admission's policy.
+All admissions are in accordance with the school's Admission Policy which follows Bradford LEA's Admission processes.

 If a child has an Education, Health and Care Plan the local authority consults with schools and parents before agreeing a placement.